gtonkinhill/fastbaps/README.md

 best.partition <- best_baps_partition(sparse.data, as.phylo(baps.hc))
 ```

-The fast BAPS algorithm is based on applying the hierarchical bayesian clustering (BHC) algorithm of (Heller and Ghahramani 2005) to the problem of clustering genetic sequences using the same likelihood as BAPS (Cheng et al. 2013).
-The bayesian hierarchical clustering can be initiated with sequences as individual clusters or by running a faster conventional hierarchical clustering initially followed by BHC of the resulting clusters.
+The fast BAPS algorithm is based on applying the hierarchical Bayesian clustering (BHC) algorithm of (Heller and Ghahramani 2005) to the problem of clustering genetic sequences using the same likelihood as BAPS (Cheng et al. 2013).
+The Bayesian hierarchical clustering can be initiated with sequences as individual clusters or by running a faster conventional hierarchical clustering initially followed by BHC of the resulting clusters.

 The algorithm has been written to take advantage of fast sparse matrix libraries and is able to handle 1000's of sequences and 100,000's of SNPs in under an hour on a laptop using a single core.

-Alternatively, we can condition on an initial phylogentic or hierarchical tree and provide the partition of the hierarchy that maximises the BAPS liklihood.
-This is useful if the user is mainly interested in psrtitioning an already calculated phylogeny.
-We have also noticed the partioning a hierarchy built using ward.D2 distance gives very reasonable results, very quickly.
+Alternatively, we can condition on an initial phylogentic or hierarchical tree and provide the partition of the hierarchy that maximises the BAPS likelihood.
+This is useful if the user is mainly interested in partitioning an already calculated phylogeny.
+We have also noticed that partitioning a hierarchy built using ward.D2 distance gives very reasonable results, very quickly.

 ------------------------------------------------------------------------